sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 This section outlines the reasoning and criteria for the coding of product reviews.
 Our goal was to identify whether common complaints in the reviews aligned with the key value propositions and intended market positioning of our proposed product.

-Before we started the data collection, we purchased and tested our competitor yokes to generate exploratory hypotheses of what common complaints of the products would exist that align with the key value points of our prototype.
+Before starting the data collection, we purchased and tested our competitor yokes to generate exploratory hypotheses of what common complaints would exist that align with key value points of our prototype.
 We coded each of the reviews if they contained each of these complaints and calculated the percentage of reviews that each topic was observed.
 Furthermore we were able to test our hypotheses by assesing the proportion of positvely coded reviews for each complaint or topic.

-Furthermore given the context of trying to asses product-market fit, we choose to only analyze reviews with 3 stars or under.
-We made this decision because we assumed if reviews 3 stars or under mentioned the topics of interest, it would be more meaningful in influencing purchasing descisions than reviews with 4 or 5 stars.
+Given the context of trying to asses product-market fit, we choose to only analyze reviews with 3 stars or under.
+We made this decision as we assumed if reviews 3 stars or under mentioned the topics of interest, it would be more significant in influencing purchasing descisions than reviews with 4 or 5 stars.
 We assumed that negative sentiment in reviews with 4 or 5 stars would not be significant enough to sway a purchasing decision.
 Therefore instead of these reviews possibly inflating the occurance of reviews expressing negative sentiment along our target topics, we did not include these in our analysis sample.

 The key pain points we inspected each review to contain included: